myles-lewis/cellGeometry/README.md

 # Geometric single cell deconvolution

-Deconvolution of bulk RNA-Seq datasets using a single-cell RNA-Seq reference dataset in which cell clusters have been defined.
+Ultrafast deconvolution of bulk RNA-Seq datasets using a single-cell RNA-Seq reference dataset in which cell clusters have been defined.

 ### Installation